EVADE: LLM-Based Explanation Generation and Validation for Error Detection in NLI

-As our framework aims not only to evaluate error detection performance but also to compare the alignment of LLM-generated explanations and relevant label distributions with human annotations, we manually deleted these low-quality explanations to ensure a cleaner distribution.
-In practice, we removed 37 incomplete outputs from LLaMA-8B, excluded 17 fallback generations from LLaMA-70B, and filtered out 6 explanations containing Chinese from Qwen-7B.
+As our framework aims not only to evaluate error detection performance but also to compare the alignment of LLM-generated explanations and relevant label distributions with human annotations, we manually filter out such explanations to ensure a cleaner distribution. \footnote{In practice, we removed 37 incomplete outputs from Llama-8B, excluded 17 fallback generations from Llama-70B, and filtered out 6 explanations containing Chinese texts from Qwen-7B.}

 \paragraph{Results}